robertfeldt/BlackBoxOptim.jl/README.md

 * `generating_set_search`
 * `probabilistic_descent`

-In addition to the `method` keyword, you can alter the behavior of the Optim package by using other keywords:
+In addition to the `Method` parameters, there are many other parameters you can change.

-* `max_time`: For how long can the optimization run?
+* `MaxTime`: For how long can the optimization run?
 Defaults to false which means that number of iterations is the given budget, rather than time.
-* `show_trace`: Should a trace of the optimization be shown on `STDOUT`?
+* `ShowTrace`: Should a trace of the optimization be shown on `STDOUT`?
 Defaults to `false`.
-* `population_size`: How large is the initial population for population-based optimizers?
+* `PopulationSize`: How large is the initial population for population-based optimizers?
 Defaults to `50`.

-* `parameters`: Detailed control over the optimization, through a Dict mapping named parameters to their values.
+You can also have detailed control over the optimization byt giving a Dict mapping named parameters to their values.
 Most optimizers have specific options that can be specified in the `parameters` dict.
-Further details TBD.

 # State of the Library

 ## Existing Optimizers

 * Natural Evolution Strategies:
-  - Separable NES: `separable_nes()`
+  - Separable NES: `separable_nes`
-  - Exponential NES: `xnes()`
+  - Exponential NES: `xnes`
 * Differential Evolution optimizers, 5 different:
   - Adaptive DE/rand/1/bin: `de_rand_1_bin`
   - Adaptive DE/rand/1/bin with radius limited sampling: `adaptive_de_rand_1_bin_radiuslimited`